Sam Saunders (footballer): Championship (2014–2017)

 Saunders travelled with the Brentford squad to the IMG Academy in Florida in July 2014 for a pre-season training camp and reported that his injured knee was "fine".
 The knee subsequently became inflamed and he failed to return to full training until 14 October 2014.
-Saunders made his first competitive appearance in 11 months with a late cameo in a 3–2 victory over Millwall on 8 November.
+Saunders made his first competitive appearance for 10 months with a late cameo in a 3–2 victory over Millwall on 8 November.
 He failed to appear again until Boxing Day, but made his presence felt, when he scored two late goals after coming on for Alan Judge during the second half of a 4–2 defeat to Ipswich Town.
 Saunders signed a one-year contract extension on 15 January 2015.
 He finished 2014–15 with just six appearances and spent the final three months of the season away on loan.

 A hamstring injury suffered while on loan in May 2015 prevented Saunders from playing at all in Brentford's 2015–16 pre-season and he returned to full training in early August 2015.
 He made his first appearance of the season as a late substitute for Konstantin Kerschbaumer in a 3–1 defeat to Reading on 29 August, but was ruled out again after the match for a period of further rehabilitation.
-He returned to fitness in November and made frequent second-half substitute appearances under interim heach coach Lee Carsley and his replacement Dean Smith.
+He returned to fitness in November and made frequent second-half substitute appearances under interim head coach Lee Carsley and his replacement Dean Smith.
 He scored his first goal of the season in a 1–1 draw with Leeds United on 26 January 2016 and he signed a new one-year contract 10 days later. but lost his starting place to Konstantin Kerschbaumer later in the month.
 He regained it in March and scored goals in wins versus Ipswich Town and West London rivals Fulham in April.
 Saunders finished the 2015–16 season with 25 appearances and three goals.